ibm-cloud-architecture/refarch-cloudnative/README.md

 We used the Netflix OSS stack to provide some of the microservices foundation services such as service registry and proxy/load balancer.
 Specifically, we use the Eureka as registry and Zuul as proxy.

-Please follow the instruction in [microservices-netflix-eureka](https://github.com/ibm-cloud-architecture/microservices-netflix-eureka) repository to deploy Eureka to Bluemix.
+Please follow the instruction in [refarch-cloudnative-netflix-eureka](https://github.com/ibm-cloud-architecture/refarch-cloudnative-netflix-eureka) repository to deploy Eureka to Bluemix.

-Please follow the instruction in [microservices-netflix-zuul]( https://github.com/ibm-cloud-architecture/microservices-netflix-zuul) repository to deploy Zuul to Bluemix.
+Please follow the instruction in [refarch-cloudnative-netflix-zuul]( https://github.com/ibm-cloud-architecture/refarch-cloudnative-netflix-zuul) repository to deploy Zuul to Bluemix.

 ## Building External Facing Microservices with Cloud Foundry and API Connect